AliIzadii/ToDoApplication/README.md

 - **Authentication**:
   - User registration and login via an **API** (Not using Firebase Authentication.
 See this [project](https://github.com/AliIzadii/ShopApplication), if you want to using Firebase Authentication).
-  - Error handling for authentication issues.
   - Sign-out functionality.

 - **Boards**:
-  - Add, edit, and delete boards (e.g., categories like "University" or "Work").
+  - Add, edit, and delete boards.
   - Each board serves as a container for related tasks.

 - **Tasks**: